 Now when you understand what to look for when buying an air purifier for allergies, you’ll know why we have chosen three products below as the best HEPA air purifiers for allergies you will ever find.

-These air purifiers rank to top places in most of the reviews over the web between specialists and customers.
+These air purifiers rank to top places in most reviews over the web between specialists and customers.
 These air purifiers deliver fantastic performance and all features needed to help with allergies.

-IQAir has specialized in large space air purifier market, they have massive experience in this segment.
-This allergy air purifier has a large pre-filter, gas and odor filter, HEPA filter, and this combination capture 99.97% of airborne particles as small as 0.3 microns and 99.5% as small as 0.003 microns.
+IQAir has specialized in the large space air purifier market.
+They have massive experience in this segment.
+This allergy air purifier has a large pre-filter, gas and odor filter, and HEPA filter.
+This combination captures 99.97% of airborne particles as small as 0.3 microns and 99.5% as small as 0.003 microns.
 That’s enough to purify almost anything – pollen, dust, pet dander, odors easily.
 This is one of the (or maybe it is) best air filters on the market.

-IQAir HealthPro Plus covers up to 1125 square feet (105 square meters) large areas.
+IQAir HealthPro Plus covers up to 1125 square feet (105 square meters) in large areas.
 Use all 6 fan settings to make it perform quietly on first or second or fast (and pretty loud) on 5 or 6.
 Electronic controls make it easy to operate.
 It has all the necessary features and a 5-year warranty.

 The only downside to this air purifier is expensive filters.
-The last various times depending on how dirty is the air and how often you use it.
+The last various times depending on how dirty the air is and how often you use it.
 But here is our tip.
 Put the prefilter screen on the bottom at the air intake.
 That will double the life of the actual pre-filter.
-Then just change the filter screen and reset the pre-filter timer.
+Then change the filter screen and reset the pre-filter timer.